MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nc-wdfdevice-evt_wdf_device_power_policy_state_change_notification.md

 <p class="CCE_Message">[Applies to KMDF only]</p>

+>[!NOTE]
+>This callback function is for Microsoft-internal use only.

 A driver's <i>EvtDevicePowerPolicyStateChange</i> event callback function informs the driver that a device's power policy state machine is moving from one state to another.